 Am I allowed to rebroadcast the event on Periscope, Facebook Live or other similar platforms?: No. Speed51.com broadcasts are exclusive to those who have purchased the pay-per-view packages.
 Anyone who is found rebroadcasting the race in any form is subject to copyright law and will have their pay-per-view access revoked without refund.

-What will I get if I purchase the live broadcast?: You will receive a television-style broadcast with multiple camera angles and Speed51.com’s broadcast team featuring JOES Racing Products pit reporters.
+What will I get if I purchase the live broadcast?: You will receive a multi-camera video broadcast of the action.

 Can I watch on my mobile device?: Smartphones and tablets, including iPhones and iPads, can be used to watch the broadcast provided that you have a strong data or WiFi connection capable of streaming video.
 For Android phones, you must have a Google Chrome browser available in order to view the broadcast.